liusy58/LearningCS/docs/DistributedStys/Fault tolerance/Introduction to fault tolerance.md

     |Maintainability|It refers to how easily a failed system can be repaired.|

 ???+note "fault vs. error vs. failure"
-    A fault causes an error and an error result in a failure.
+    A fault causes an error and an error results in a failure.

 ### Failure models